iaincollins/iaincollins/README.md

 # ℹ️ About me

-I'm a [software engineering manager](https://www.linkedin.com/in/iaincollins) at [Unity](https://unity.com/), with 30 years of experience in software development and systems engineering.

-I'm based in Edinburgh, Scotland and my day job is leading work on Game Backend systems, focusing on authentication, storage, and socio-competitive services and SDKs.
+I'm based in Edinburgh, Scotland and work as an [software engineering manager](https://www.linkedin.com/in/iaincollins) at [Unity](https://unity.com/) leading work on game backend systems, focusing on authentication, storage, and socio-competitive services and SDKs.

 You can find me on Mastodon as <a rel="me" href="https://mastodon.social/@iaincollins">@iaincollins</a>.
 I occasionally post on [Medium](https://iaincollins.medium.com/).

 # ✍️ Side projects

 For 25 years, I've been creating, maintaining, and contributing to open-source software, ranging from small libraries to popular frameworks, desktop and server applications, and civic tech projects.
-These days, most of my projects are side projects I make for fun.
+These days, most of my projects are side projects I work on for fun.

 ## 🎮 [Procedurally generated scenes using WebGL](https://explore.iaincollins.com)